 Tracks like the epic Through the Depths really throw all but the kitchen sink at the audience with that abundance of technicality this band is capable of.
 And you know what?
 The shouted lyrics suddenly sport a different tonality there, one that works much better, and is – surprise – pretty reminiscent of what we hear from masters of that art.
 But we truly relished the laid-back bluesy and outstanding riffing, and – for sure – that absolutely sublime monster of a solo.
 That is one hell of a track that showcases a band in its prime.
 And we should have had more of that.

-Or take Blackened Wings that comes with that snazzy sing-along chorus and outstanding riff patterns that really made us listen up.
+Or take Blackened Wings which comes with that snazzy sing-along chorus and outstanding riff patterns that really made us listen up.
 Odyssey is full of them, by the way.
 Probably enough to fill an instrumental record all by itself.
 And truly, the record takes on steam as the B-side progresses.
 With ever more neat little nuggets that appear straight out of the left field.

 But let’s draw a line here, lest we continue to waste ink forever.

 Vokonis delivered some sort of a multi-faceted brand of Heavy Rock with a truckload of metal to go with it.
 A somewhat pig-headed piece of neo-prog that thrives on a ton of meaty, heavy, and pretty chunky groove.
 One that relentlessly bores down at ye like that proverbial freight train.
 All of that goodness done just right on the overheated BBQ of subdued ’70s rock’n’roll with benefits.
 One that likes to use an abundance of fuzz that is often fueled by an overgrown Hammond sound, seconded by good ol’ mellotrons.